Jewish quota: Hungary

 The Numerus Clausus Act was introduced in 1920, under the government of Pál Teleki.
-It was said that the ethnic makeup of student bodies must meet the ethnic rate of population.
-Limitations were relaxed in 1928.
+It was said that the ethnic makeup of student bodies must meet the ethnic rate of population, because Jews made up roughly 6% of the population, the policy effectively limited Jewish students to about 6% of university places, sharply reducing their previous representation of around 15%.
+The law was actively enforced by university administrators and nationalist student groups, who often harassed Jewish students, leading many Jews to pursue studies abroad.
+Limitations were relaxed in 1928 due to international pressure, namely the League of Nations.
 Racial criteria in admitting new students were removed and replaced by social criteria.
 Five categories were set up: civil servants, war veterans and army officers, small landowners and artisans, industrialists, and the merchant classes.

 Poland

 See Numerus clausus in Poland and Ghetto benches.

 Romania

 Numerus Clausus was not introduced by law, but it was adopted by students in the universities Cluj, Bucharest, Iasi and Cernauti.

 Russia

 Numerus Clausus was enacted in 1887, stating that the share of Jewish students should be no more than 10 percent in cities where Jews were allowed to live, 5 percent in other cities, and only 3 percent in Moscow and St. Petersburg.
 As well, there were quotas for Jewish and other non-Orthodox or non-Russian persons in joining the army.
-These limitations were removed in the spring of 1917 after the tsar's abdication during the early phase of the Russian revolution of 1917–1918 (the so-called February Revolution of 1917); later, in the late 1940s, during the initial phase of the Cold War and the tide of the anti-"rootless cosmopolitan" campaign, a de facto gross discrimination of Jewish applicants was reintroduced in many institutions of higher education in the Soviet Union until Perestroika.
+These limitations were removed in the spring of 1917 after the February Revolution and the establishment of the liberal-socialist Russian Provisional Government.

+After the October Revolution and subsequent rise of the Soviet Union, the initial phase of the Cold War and the tide of the anti-"rootless cosmopolitan" campaign, a de facto gross discrimination of Jewish applicants was reintroduced in many institutions of higher education in the Soviet Union until the Perestroika in the 1980s, leading to the movement of refuseniks – a movement of Soviet Jews seeking emigration to Israel which was nearly impossible due to movement restrictions and exit visas.